EnterpriseDB/repmgr/README.rst

-And if a previously failed node becomes available again, such as the lost node1 above, you can get it to resynchronize by only copying over changes made while it was down using.
+And if a previously failed node becomes available again, such as the lost node1 above, you can get it to resynchronize by only copying over changes made while it was down.
 That happens with what's called a forced clone, which overwrites existing data rather than assuming it starts with an empty database directory tree::